akka/akka/akka-docs/pending/typed-actors-java.rst

 Request-reply-with-future message send
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Methods that return a 'akka.dispatch.Future<TYPE>' are turned into ‘send-and-recieve-with-future’ semantics by asynchronously firing off the message and returns immediately with a Future.
+Methods that return a 'akka.dispatch.Future<TYPE>' are turned into ‘send-and-receive-with-future’ semantics by asynchronously firing off the message and returns immediately with a Future.
 You need to use the 'future(...)' method in the TypedActor base class to resolve the Future that the client code is waiting on.

 Here is an example: